Telecom Italia Seeks $21.5 Billion for Landline Network, Sources Say

 World’s Riskiest Place for Flying Averages One Disaster a Year

-The proceeds would allow the former phone monopoly to cut its multi-billion-dollar debt pile, accelerating Chief Executive Officer Pietro Labriola’s turnaround plan, said the people, who asked not to be named because the internal calculation isn’t public.
-The valuation is preliminary and could change, they added.
+The proceeds would allow the former phone monopoly to cut its multi-billion-dollar debt pile, accelerating Chief Executive Officer Pietro Labriola’s turnaround plan, said the people, asking not to be named because the internal calculation isn’t public.
+The valuation is preliminary and could change, they said.

+The carrier has an enterprise value of about 36 billion euros, with total debt of about 30 billion euros, according to Bloomberg data.
+Telecom Italia shares rose as much as 2% in early trading in Milan -- the best performance on Italy’s benchmark index -- giving the company a market value of about 6.2 billion euros.

-On Sunday, Sunday Telecom Italia announced it’s preparing to sell off the entirety of its network in a plan that would shift control of the asset to the Italian state.
+Telecom Italia said Sunday it’s preparing to sell off the entirety of its network in a plan that would shift control of the asset to the Italian state.

 Read more: Telecom Italia Kicks Off Plan to Sell Network to State, Funds

-The phone carrier said it reached a preliminary, non-binding accord with state lender Cassa Depositi e Prestiti SpA, which serves as the government’s financial arm, to combine its grid with a similar network owned by smaller rival Open Fiber SpA, which is controlled by CDP.
+The phone carrier said it reached a preliminary, non-binding accord with state lender Cassa Depositi e Prestiti SpA, which serves as the government’s financial arm, to combine its grid with the network owned by smaller rival Open Fiber SpA, which is controlled by CDP.

-The accord was also signed by Open Fiber and Teemco, a Luxembourg company controlled by US private equity firm KKR & Co., which owns a stake in Telecom Italia’s FiberCop SpA fiber unit.
+The accord also includes Open Fiber and Teemco, a Luxembourg company controlled by US private equity firm KKR & Co., which owns a stake in Telecom Italia’s FiberCop SpA fiber unit.
 Macquarie Group Ltd., a minority investor in Open Fiber, also signed the deal.

 Labriola also wants to spin the company’s commercial services off into a separate unit.
 That process will need approval from Italian and European authorities, which could take several months, people familiar with the matter said.